Bureau of Standards and Instructional Support

 The acronym STEM is fairly specific in nature referring to science, technology, engineering and mathematics; however, the concept of STEM encompasses much more than the sum of its parts.
 Workers in STEM occupations use science and math to solve problems and drive our nation's innovation and competitiveness by generating new ideas, new companies and new industries.
 STEM programs of study are typically classified based upon four occupational clusters: computer technology; mathematical sciences; engineering and surveying; and natural, physical and life sciences.
 STEM programs in Florida's Public Schools must embrace the integration of technology and engineering in science and mathematics.

-- 2007 Mathematics Next Generation Sunshine State Standards
+- 2007 Mathematics Next Generation Sunshine State Standards (PDF, 2MB)

 The Next Generation Sunshine State Standards for Science were adopted by the Florida State Board of Education in February 2008.